Sellofasaani/Projects/README.md

-Projects from C# to further advance my learning.
+Projects from C# Academy to further advance my learning.